 Visit Us

-National wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
+National Wildlife Refuges offer all visitors a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.

-A 2-mile round trip hiking trail (overlooking the Mora River) can be accessed from County Road 016 (Loma Parda County Road).
-Wildlife observation and photography are conducted along the Juniper Trail, Loma Parda County Road and State Highway 161.
-Public access is limited to the Juniper Trail, county road, state highway, and special events on refuge.
+Explore our Juniper Trail, a 2-mile round trip hiking trail (overlooking the Mora River) that can be accessed from County Road 016 (Loma Parda County Road).
+Wildlife observation and photography can be conducted along the Juniper Trail, Loma Parda County Road and State Highway 161.
+Public access is limited to the Juniper Trail, county roads, state highways, and special events on refuge.

 Driving Directions